 In 1969 quality management was truly the final frontier in the space race.

-As NASA engineers developed unique equipment that would be used in ways and conditions they couldn’t reliably predict or replicate - questions about how to manage the quality of that equipment and the risk of its failure loomed large.
+As NASA engineers developed unique equipment that would be used in ways and conditions they couldn’t reliably predict or replicate - questions about how to manage the quality of their equipment and the risk of failure loomed large.

 Many of the processes that were being used to build the required one-off pieces of equipment had to be made up ‘on the fly’ - with unusually specialist skills being deployed to answer unique and unpredictable challenges.

 That’s how and why the specialist seamstresses at ILC Dover (a division of the bra and girdle makers, Playtex) came to be responsible for the creation of the spacesuits that the astronauts would wear on those first iconic moonwalks.

 The process of creating the suits was complex and expensive.
 The suit had 21 layers of material, next to the astronaut’s skin was water-filled piping, designed to keep them cool.
 The outer layers were made of materials that reflected the heat of the sun, deflected radiation and would be resistant to the microscopic meteor activity that might puncture the suit.

 They were also, of course, entirely bespoke.
 Sixty five body measurements were taken to , account for individual body shape - and the astronauts themselves were instructed not to lose or gain weight following their final fittings.

 Three suits were made for each astronaut – one for practice, one for the mission itself and a third as a spare.
 They cost $200,000 each or $1.5 million in today’s money.
 They were designed and built to keep a human being safe and mobile in conditions never experienced by any living person before.